emschwartz/vanityhash/README.md

 OPTIONS:
-        --include_both_cases <INCLUDE_BOTH_CASES>    Include upper and lowercase letters --include_symbols <INCLUDE_SYMBOLS>          Include symbols that kinda look like the letters --preimage_prefix <PREIMAGE_PREFIX>          The prefix the
-    -t, --threads <NUM_THREADS>                      Number of threads to use [default: 8]
+        --include_both_cases <INCLUDE_BOTH_CASES>    Include upper and lowercase letters --include_symbols <INCLUDE_SYMBOLS>          Include lookalike characters and numbers --preimage_prefix <PREIMAGE_PREFIX>          The prefix the hash preimage should start with -t, --threads <NUM_THREADS>                      Number of threads to use [default: 8]

 ARGS: